 According to Jamaica’s draft Beach Policy (2000), public beaches in Jamaica are generally poorly managed.
 Threats include beach erosion, theft of sand, illegal developments,informal settlements, removal or degradation of important natural resources (seagrass beds, wetlands, coral reefs), pollution by solid waste and/or poorly treated sewage, poaching of threatened wildlife (sea turtles, crocodiles, etc.), and over-fishing.

-The Better Beaches for Jamaica (BBFJ) project seeks to promote access to beaches and improve the management and ecological health of three Jamaican public bathing beaches through improved local community management and an islandwide beach network.
-With funding from the Irwin Andrew Porter Foundation, JET will train local community groups on their legal rights, basic business administration, customer service, environmental conservation and beach safety and sanitation.
-The project will also campaign for a coherent and comprehensive policy framework for Jamaican beaches, including access rights and public participation in decision making.
+The Better Beaches for Jamaicans (BBFJ) project (2016 – 2017) promoted access to beaches and improve the management and ecological health of three Jamaican public bathing beaches through improved local community management and an islandwide beach network.
+With funding from the Irwin Andrew Porter Foundation, JET trained local community groups on their legal rights, basic business administration, customer service, environmental conservation and beach safety and sanitation.
+The project also campaigned for a coherent and comprehensive policy framework for Jamaican beaches, including access rights and public participation in decision making.

 To learn more, click here to join the Big Up Wi Beach! network.